pytorn/hackr/README.rst

-hacky: Unicorn library for Hackathons
+hackr: Unicorn library for Hackathons
 =====================================

 An All-in-one library, safe for hackathon consumption.